INTRODUCTION TO PERMACULTURE WEEKEND WORKSHOP

 • Zones and habitats

 • Low maintenance structures

 Detailed handouts are prepared for each part of the course and there is time to talk about your property, look at specifics you want to put into your design and help you to get the design you want - whether it’s for your own property or you just want to experiment on paper with your learning over the weekend.

-Practical Projects to choose from during the weekend dependent on season and weather – lasagne bed building, seed sowing, pruning etc
+Practical Projects to choose from during the weekend dependent on season and weather – building a chook dome, pruning, lasagne bed building, seed sowing and saving, pH and brix testing.

 2 day weekend course - 9am - 5pm both days.
 Cost $200 per person or $300 for two people learning together.
 Places are limited to 12.
 Cost includes morning and afternoon tea.

 Practical and theory sessions based on an organic 4ha permaculture property in Whiteman's Valley, Upper Hut which is almost completely self-sufficient.

 To book a place on the course, contact: Dee Turner: 0211252035 or email@example.com.
 Carolann Murray will be teaching the Upper Hut course.
 She has written the New Zealand guide to self-sufficiency, and has been teaching permaculture in New Zealand for 15 years.